nlspt/nlb-nas-corporate/media/collections-research/_posts/2016-04-01-lawoftheland.md

 *This royal warrant was received in 1948 from the Garter King of Arms, the most senior officer of the British College of Arms, after an application by the Singapore Municipal Commission for a coat of arms.
-Its reception was a momentous occasion, demonstrating how Singapore’s constitutional identity at the time was firmly entrenched in traditional British ideas.* *Source: National Archives of Singapore
+Its reception was a momentous occasion, demonstrating how Singapore’s constitutional identity at the time was firmly entrenched in traditional British ideas.* *Source: National Archives of Singapore.*

 The 1950s saw a political awakening in Singapore as well as major constitutional changes that finally brought an end to British colonial rule.
 The first major development was a review of the constitution by the Rendel Commission appointed in 1953 (the Rendel Constitution came into effect on 8 February 1955).
 Among the key changes recommended and implemented was a system of automatic registration of voters and the formation of a 32-member Legislative Assembly where, for the first time, a majority of 25 representatives were elected by the people.
 In the ensuing election held on 2 2 April 1955, the Labour Front emerged as the dominant party by winning 10 of the 17 seats it contested.
 Its leader David Marshall was appointed as the first Chief Minister of Singapore.